-No “D” shackles are permitted as a parachute mounting.
+“D” shackles are NOT permitted as a parachute mounting.

 The inspector will ask you to “pull’ the chute, so its operation can be observed.

-IF your vehicle has polycarbonate (Lexan) windows, you may be permitted to run without window tabs/straps, provided the windows are mounted SECURELY!
+If your vehicle has polycarbonate (Lexan) windscreens, you may be permitted to run without window tabs/straps, provided the windows are mounted SECURELY!
 (An example in below photo).

-Well guys and girls, now you have reached the part where (If you have read and followed the rulebook carefully), you will be issued a “PASSED “decal to apply to your race vehicle, and be able to participate in the greatest sport on the planet.
+Well guys and girls, now you have reached the part where (If you have read and followed the rulebook carefully), you will be issued an “INSPECTED “decal to apply to your race vehicle and be able to participate in the greatest sport on the planet.

-You may be given a list of items that need to be rectified before passing, and in extreme situations (for example, if your vehicle is not compliant with the rules, or just plain unsafe), you will not be permitted to compete.
+You may be given a list of items that need to be rectified before passing inspection.
+You may have some minor things that need to be done before the next event (which will be entered in your logbook).
+You may get a “speed limit” placed on your vehicle (This can be due to your safety equipment not being up to the correct standard, Incorrect tyres, Roll cage not quite up to specification etc.).
+We will do what we can to get you to run (even at a reduced speed limit).In an extreme situation (for example, if your vehicle is not compliant with the rules, or just plain unsafe), you will not be permitted to compete.
 We do not like turning racers away, but in the interest of safety (for you and the DLRA), sometimes, we have no alternative.

-Here is some additional information that may be helpful.
+Below is some additional information that you may find helpful.

 Firesuits:….
 Here are the SFI ratings for firesuits,

 The only FIA rating that cross references to SFI is FIA8856-2000, which equals an SFI 3.2A/5.
-Is 10 seconds long enough for you to safely bring your car to a stop and get-out?
+Even with full Nomex underwear, a FIA suit will only equal a SFI 3.2A/10 suit.
+Is 19 seconds (the time you may have 2nd degree burns) long enough for you to safely bring your car to a stop and get-out?

-We can direct you to an inspector in your vicinity to precheck your vehicle.
+We can direct you to an inspector in your State to precheck your vehicle.
 You will still have to pass inspection at the race meet.
-A ‘precheck’, is only to advise you of what may need to be corrected, and assist you in building your car correctly.
+A ‘precheck’, is only to advise you of what may need to be corrected and assist you in building your car correctly.